IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-04/1-04-changes.rst

 Codelist Changes
 ----------------

 In 1.04 the idea of Embedded and Non-Embedded codelists was introduced.
+See :doc:`/codelists/codelist-management` for more information.

 A `codelist mapping file <https://github.com/IATI/IATI-Codelists/blob/version-1.04/mapping.xml>`__ describing the mapping between codelists and xml elements, was introduced. (`discussion <http://support.iatistandard.org/entries/27805388-Mapping-between-codelists-and-schemas>`__)